in this tutorial we will create “animated” buttons for Kontakt 5 or 6 with the following states:

 first we declare some constants which define the width (109px) and height (33px) of our Button.

-We may have to add one pixel because Kontakt tends to crop one pixel with buttons and sliders.
-But maybe you can remove the +1 again with your Kontakt version?!
+We may have to add one pixel because some Kontakt versions tended to crop one pixel with buttons and sliders.
+So maybe you can remove the +1 px again with your Kontakt version.

 declare ui_button $button1